mlibrary/about-publishing/src/content/profiles/lisa-trivedi.md

   promoting equity in access to knowledge and supporting scholarly cooperation globally."

-  -Lisa Trivedi, Professor of South Asian History at Hamilton College
+  —Lisa Trivedi, Professor of South Asian History at Hamilton College
 type: profile
 ---